The Elder Scrolls III: Morrowind: Setting

 The game has over 300 books (not counting spell scrolls).
 One particular compilation of the text was 1,241 sheets of 8.25 × 11 inch paper.
 PC Gamer weighted the in-game text as equal to six typical-size novels.
 Many of these books provide long, serial stories, and provide hints as to the background and history of the game.
 One critic, Phillip Scuderi, remembered Morrowind for its great literary richness.
 To him, the in-game literature and its integration within the game were Morrowinds "most original and lasting contribution to the history of games", one that would place it beside Planescape: Torment as one of the most important games of all time.
 Such themes are echoed in other responses to the game, such as that of RPGamer's Joseph Witham, who found the story "discreet" in its progression, with a dungeon-crawling feel, standing alongside a "whole world of unique history" with books forming the greater part of the player's interaction with that world.
-Most of the books were reused in The Elder Scrolls IV: Oblivion and The Elder Scrolls V: Skyrim.

 The game has a great deal of geographic variation in climate, flora, and, to some extent, fauna as well.
 Besides that, there is also some variety in politics and culture among the in-game populations, the combination of which adds to the uniqueness of different parts of the island.
 On top of that, there is an archaeological aspect to the game, which gives a certain degree of depth to the story as well as the option for further exploration.
 Additionally, there are various kinds of limits in visibility such as fog and dust, which are countered with "clear day/night" effects that also enhance visibility to some extent.
 The central volcano of Red Mountain is constantly covered with ash storms prior to the completion of the main quest, and can be reached through dried lava channels called Foyadas.

 The in-game exploration is chiefly based on walking and running; however, there are instances when swimming and sometimes levitation is involved.
 Transportation of other kinds, such as teleportation, and traveling by boat or on the back of giant flea-like creatures called silt striders, is available for a fee when moving between the various settlements on Vvardenfell as a method of fast travel.